-Whilst each council may set out role descriptions for councillors, the Panel accepts that each councillor will carry out that role differently, reflecting personal circumstances and local requirements.
+Whilst each Council may set out role descriptions for Councillors, the Panel accepts that each Councillor will carry out that role differently, reflecting personal circumstances and local requirements.
 However, we consider the Basic Allowance to include Councillors' roles in Overview and Scrutiny, as any non-Executive member of the Council is able to contribute to this aspect of the Council's work.
 It is for this reason that we do not recommend any Special Responsibility Allowance for members of the Overview and Scrutiny Committee.
 We also consider that ICT could be included in the Basic allowance as it is generally more readily available to individuals than in previous years.
 However, we are comfortable that specific local decisions may be made about how ICT support is provided.

-As mentioned earlier, this year Worcester City Councillors recorded the time spent per week on Council business for a number of weeks during the early autumn.
+As mentioned earlier, in 2015 Worcester City Councillors recorded the time spent per week on Council business for a number of weeks during the early autumn.
 This was considered to reflect an appropriate "average" period of time for meetings and other commitments.
 The results from this survey showed that the average input was 10 hours and 50 minutes per week.
-This figure matches the one used for a number of years by the Panel, based on previous research with constituent councils, to calculate the basic allowance.
+This figure matches the one used for a number of years by the Panel, based on previous research with constituent Councils, to calculate the basic allowance.

-We reviewed the levels of wage rates for Worcestershire as set out in the ASHE data (details in appendix 2) and the benchmark information available to us from the Chartered Institute of Public Finance and Accountancy (CIPFA) "nearest neighbours" authorities as part of our research into the level of basic allowance recommended.
-We are also aware that after a period of no pay increases, the majority of local government employees received a 2.2% increase in pay in January 2015 in an agreement that lasts through to March 2016.
+We reviewed the levels of wage rates for Worcestershire as set out in the ASHE data (details in appendix 2) and the benchmark information available to us from the Chartered Institute of Public Finance and Accountancy (CIPFA) "nearest neighbours" Authorities as part of our research into the level of basic allowance recommended.
+We are also aware that the majority of local government employees received a 1% increase in pay in July 2016.